 While utility-scale solar is currently responsible for the majority of total solar power generation in the U.S. thanks to the sheer size of these installations — think massive solar farms springing up in the desert — distributed solar is also holding its own thanks to the fast-growing home solar industry.
 Yesterday, Utility Dive observed that the latest data from the Department of Energy’s Energy Information Administration (EIA) shows that distributed solar now accounts for 30% of all U.S. solar generation.
 Not only that, but residential solar generation has grown by more than 50% compared to 2015, and accounts for 68% of the distributed solar segment (compared to 25% commercial and 7% industrial consumers).

-The growth of home solar may not be news to anyone that’s been following this industry, but the fact that we even have these kinds of numbers to talk about is a relatively recent development.
+The growth in homes using solar panels may not be news to anyone that’s been following this industry, but the fact that we even have these kinds of numbers to talk about is a relatively recent development.
 As Utility Dive notes, EIA only began including figures from distributed generation in its monthly data last December.
 And in California, home to more solar power than any other state, the Independent System Operator (CalISO) doesn’t include distributed solar in its generation data.
 Greentech Media tried to piece together an estimate from a variety of sources earlier this month and found that distributed solar likely accounts for more than a quarter of the state’s total.